fujitatomoya/ros_k8s/docs/Robotics_System_General.md

 - How to check the capacity and allocatable resource on node

   As we can see below, `kubelet` explains the resource capacity and allocatable for each node running in the cluster system.
-  This example says, kubenretes can allocate the all resources on that node without any limitation.
+  This example says, kubernetes can allocate the all resources on that node without any limitation.

 ```bash
 > kubectl describe node ubuntu